 In these examples the images are turned on and its very easy to see what the products are and how this fixture will look in real life!
 An added advantage will be that it will be easier to implement and require little or no training for merchandisers to implement changes.
 You will also notice in the second image there is a wood effect and branded headers, these are another way images can be inserted into the planogram which enhance the look of your planograms.

-It is also possible to insert images of a store background into planograms enabling you to visualise your planogram in a real life setting.
-Theres no end to how creative you can get by adding additional images, you could even add an image of a person holding the planogram in their hands (that gives me an idea for my next planogram)
+It’s also possible to insert images of a store background into planograms enabling you to visualise your planogram in a real life setting.
+There’s no end to how creative you can get by adding additional images, you could even add an image of a person holding the planogram in their hands

 by Gerry Byrne